johnlarkin1/johnlarkin1.github.io/_posts/2022-01-17-dual-numbers.md

 \end{align*}
 $$

 <span style="color:red"><b>UH OH</b></span>.
 Here's where we run into our error...
 Because we can't divide by zero!
 So this is a slight break.
 This implicitly requires a specific order in terms of clearing out the $$\varepsilon$$.
-You don't know that they were actually the same $$\varepsilon$$, so this clearing rule is a bit tricky to actually apply. **So** this part of the caveat of working with duals.
+You don't know that they were actually the same $$\varepsilon$$, so this clearing rule is a bit tricky to actually apply. **So** this is part of the caveat when working with duals.

 Real World Example
 ==================